Lowering Speed Limits Programme

 Collision data from around the world is very clear.
 It shows the faster a vehicle is travelling, the more likely a collision will occur because the driver has less time to react, stop or avoid the collision and the more severe an injury resulting from the collision will be.

-We recently published a study which examines the impact of 20mph schemes and limits on borough roads in London.
+We recently published a study which examines the impact of over 150 20mph schemes on borough roads in London between 1989 and 2013.
 Our report – the first of its scale in London – comprehensively demonstrates that 20mph schemes have had a significant positive impact on reducing the number of people killed or seriously injured (KSI) on our roads.
-It shows that on borough roads where 20mph speed limits were introduced, there was a 34 per cent reduction in the number of people killed or seriously injured (from 395 to 260), compared against the background trend of a 15 per cent fall.
+It shows that on borough roads where 20mph speed limits were introduced, there was a 34% reduction in the number of people killed or seriously injured (from 395 to 260), compared against the background trend of a 15% fall.

 We are committed to improving transport in London by making it safe and reliable.
 All of our plans have been designed with this in mind.
 Please view our Equalities Statement for more information.